thisbenrogers/node-express-review/README.md

 ## Updates documentation

-- [ ] On a new branch, make sure that each of your `/api/...` endpoints are dcumented well, including any body data they require, filtering they may offer, validation included, and what data each endpoint returns.
-Document this clearly and conscisely, so that it is very easy to browse.
+- [ ] On a new branch, make sure that each of your `/api/...` endpoints are documented well, including any body data they require, filtering they may offer, validation included, and what data each endpoint returns.
+Document this clearly and concisely, so that it is very easy to browse.

 - [ ] Commit and push these changes